naaturel/bg3_mods/README.md

-"# Put the fucking down here"
+# Put the fucking down here